-Continuing Medical Education (CME) is a crucial way for licensed physicians to expand their skill sets.
-The medical field is constantly evolving — developing new techniques and incorporating new technology into solutions — making it important to stay abreast of innovations and new treatment therapies.
-However, meeting CME requirements is not just a useful way to boost a career: it’s vital to meet these requirements to retain your medical license.
+Continuing Medical Education (CME) is a way for licensed physicians to expand their skill sets.
+The medical field is constantly evolving, developing new techniques, and incorporating new technology into solutions which makes it important to stay on top of medical innovations and new treatment therapies.

-There are specific parameters which CME requirements need to meet.
+There are specific parameters that continued medical education needs to meet.
 These requirements will vary by state.
-However, most states require the majority of your CME hours fall into Category I.
+Most states, though, require CME hours to fall into Category 1.

-It is also possible to gain CRE credit from more creative activities outside of an accredited source.
+It’s also possible to gain CME credit from more creative activities outside of an accredited source.
 Here are some additional ways to earn Category I credit.